corinnebara/ucdplink/README.md

   Default is 0 (only active conflict).
 Add 5000 if you want all possible postwar months until the end of the dataset.

-- include_alqaida: Whether to include conflict 418 (US-al-Qaida),
-  default is to exclude, as this conflict did not take place on US territory.
+- include_alqaida: Whether to include conflict 418 (US vs. al-Qaida), default is to exclude, as this conflict did not take place on US territory.